syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Multiple-selection.md

 ### Wrap Mode of Token

-The selected item can be displayed as token inside SfAutoComplete in two ways.
-They are
+The selected items can be displayed as tokens inside SfAutoComplete in two ways:

-* `Wrap` - When `TokensWrapMode` is set to `Wrap` the selected items will be wrap to the next line of the SfAutoComplete.
+* **Wrap** - When `TokensWrapMode` is set to `Wrap`, the selected items will wrap to the next line of the SfAutoComplete.

-* `None` - When `TokensWrapMode` is set to `None` the selected item will be wrap in horizontal orientation.
+* **None** - When `TokensWrapMode` is set to `None`, the selected items will be arranged in horizontal orientation.

 {% tabs %}